azurecorner/datasynchro-managed-pool-private-infra/README.md

 ## B. Using the Managed DevOps Pool in a Private Network

-In Part A, we completed the configuration of our Managed DevOps Pool, which is operational for deployments in an unrestricted network architecture.
+In Part A, I completed the configuration of the Managed DevOps Pool, which is operational for deployments in an unrestricted network architecture.
 Indeed, in our architecture setup (see Figure A), the function app and the storage account are private, so the default agents like `ubuntu-latest` or `windows-latest` will not be able to deploy code to the function app because the VMs cannot access our private network.

-To resolve this issue, we will add our Managed DevOps Pool to a virtual network (our internal network).
+To resolve this issue, I will add the Managed DevOps Pools to a virtual network (internal network).

 1. **Configuring Networking:**